-Weight loss can be achieved by regularly consuming these chillies because of its capsaicin properties, which is thermogenic.
+Weight loss- This can be achieved by regularly consuming these chillies because of its capsaicin properties, which is thermogenic.
 This increases your metabolism and with regular exercise can lead to weight loss.

-Good pain relief for arthritis, capsaicin has great pain relieving properties when put directly on to the skin in the form of creams and ointments.
+Pain relief- This is good for arthritis pain as capsaicin has great pain relieving properties when put directly on to the skin in the form of creams and ointments.

-Lowers cholesterol which in turn prevents heart disease.
+Lowers cholesterol- This chilli lowers cholesterol which in turn prevents heart disease.
 It helps blood flow by dilating blood vessels and can help reverse blood clotting with regular consumption.